Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Primal-Dual Three-Operator Splitting (PD3O) and the Davis--Yin Algorithms

-If $\ff=0$, the Davis--Yin algorithm reverts to the forward--backward algorithm.
+If $\ff=0$, the Davis--Yin algorithm reverts to the forward-backward algorithm.
 If $\h=0$, it reverts to the Douglas--Rachford algorithm.
-The Davis--Yin algorithm generalizes the forward--Douglas--Rachford algorithm and the Generalized forward--backward algorithm~\cite{rag13,bri15,rag19}.
+The Davis--Yin algorithm generalizes the forward-Douglas--Rachford algorithm and the Generalized forward-backward algorithm~\cite{rag13,bri15,rag19}.

-Its main convergence result is:~\cite{dav17}:
+Its main convergence result is:~\cite{dav17,ara21}: